 There are various reasons that your alerts/widgets could not be working.
 A widget is a source type that you can add to your stream to help make your stream more interactive.
-Widgets can be added as a widget source in Streamlabs OBS, or as browser sources in other streaming software.
+Widgets can be added as a widget source in Streamlabs Desktop, or as browser sources in other streaming software.
 This guide focuses on all of our widgets, which you can find here.

 If that doesn't solve the problem, follow this guide (If you want to jump to a specific section please use the links below).

 - In your recent events list, at the top right, ensure that you do not have your alert sounds muted:

 - Click on the gear to the right of your Mixer to launch your Advanced Audio Settings.
 Monitor Only (Mute Output) should work for the majority of people.
 If your monitoring device is different than your desktop audio device, please select monitor and output.

 - You will also want to ensure that your Alertbox audio is ticked for every track that you wish for it to sound for multitrack recording (for stream audio by default you would choose track 1).

 - Right-click your alert box > properties > sources.
 Tick the "Route Audio to OBS" option

 - Sources are set in a layering system.
 You need to more the source up in the layers list if you cannot see it. https://i.gyazo.com/48e3b64b3baf8e916e1a122ae02396b6.gif